Marcus-Gustafsson/Maze-Solver-Boot.dev-/README.md

 # Maze Solver

-This project is a visual maze-solving algorithm implemented in Python using the Tkinter and Pillow library The project features the creation of a maze where a character (Link) solves the maze and reaches the end (Zelda).
+This project is a visual maze-solving algorithm implemented in Python using the Tkinter and Pillow library.

+The project features the creation of a random maze where a character (Link) solves the maze and reaches the end (Zelda).

 ### Showcase
 ![Maze Solver Showcase](./images/showcase.gif)